Introduction to the digitalisation of Agriculture

 Drivers

 By accelerating the activity of participants throughout the value chain, such as input players, producers, and retailers, digital technologies have the potential to change agri-food systems in emerging markets, as stated by the company McKinsey (Goedde et al., 2021).
-Moreover, governments might help them by utilising digital tools for crucial duties like allocating subsidies to farmers or keeping track of the stockpiles of emergency food-relief supplies in government storage facilities.
+Moreover, governments might help them by utilising digital tools for crucial duties like allocating subsidies to farmers or keeping track of the stockpiles of emergency food-relief supplies in government facilities.

 If are created to directly assist outcomes like raising farmer incomes, they can be a powerful method to speed agricultural transformation (Goedde et al., 2021).
-Furthermore, digital tools can help increase the agricultural output and thus enhance in emerging countries.
+Furthermore, digital tools can help increase the agricultural output and thus enhance food security in emerging countries.

 Barriers

-The common barriers to adoption are related to costs, such as: upfront investment and ongoing maintenance costs; relevance and limited use cases; usability; high operator skill ; distrust of algorithms; and technological risk.
+The common barriers to adoption are related to costs, such as: upfront investment and ongoing costs; relevance and limited use cases; usability; high operator skill ; distrust of algorithms; and technological risk.
 National governments play a significant role in removing these barriers by investing in human capital, ensuring appropriate incentives for innovation, acting as knowledge brokers and facilitators of data-sharing to encourage inclusive, secure, and representative data ecosystems, and fostering competitive markets (McFadden et al., 2022).

 Agricultural stakeholders have been using digital tools to enhance their operations more over the past two decades.
 More than 400 digital agribusiness solutions are in use alone in sub-Saharan .
 However, despite widespread availability, many digital solutions find it difficult to scale up and fall short of helping farmers and other end users (Goedde et al., 2021).